 Participation in EHS improves outcomes related to parental health and emotional wellbeing, nurturing and responsive child-parent relationships, nurturing and responsive child care in safe settings, and optimal child health and development.
 The current evidence base draws primarily from the Early Head Start Research and Evaluation Project.
-Future research is needed that draws from more diverse EHS samples, on the pathways within the EHS program that lead to positive impacts, and on how state action can support EHS, leading to improved child and family outcomes.
+Future research is needed that draws from more diverse and more current EHS samples, on the pathways within the EHS program that lead to positive impacts, and on how state action can support EHS, leading to improved child and family outcomes.

 The research discussed here meets our standards of evidence for being methodologically strong and allowing for causal inference, unless otherwise noted.
 Each strong causal study reviewed has been assigned a letter, and a complete list of causal studies can be found at the end of this review, along with more details about our standards of evidence and review method.
 The findings from each strong causal study reviewed align with one of our eight policy goals from Table 1.

-The Evidence of Effectiveness table displays the findings associated with EHS (beneficial, null, or detrimental) for each of the strong studies (A through Y) in the causal studies reference list.
+The Evidence of Effectiveness table displays the findings associated with EHS (beneficial, null,^{vi} or detrimental) for each of the strong studies (A through BB) in the causal studies reference list.
 For each indicator, a study is categorized based on findings for the overall study population; subgroup findings are discussed in the narrative.
 The Evidence of Effectiveness table also includes our conclusions about the overall impact on each studied policy goal.
-The assessment of the overall impact for each studied policy goal weighs the timing of publication and relative strength of each study, as well as the size and direction of all measured indicators.
+The assessment of the overall v^i An impact is considered statistically significant if p≤0.05.
+Results with p-values above this threshold are considered null or nonsignificant.